Neil Wilson was born in 1976 and graduated from The Kent Institute of Art and Design in Canterbury, specializing in Fine Art Painting.

 Neil prefers to produce drawings, (pencils, charcoal, inks, mixed media), and paintings, (gouache, acrylics, oils).
-His works usually begin with observation work based on live subjects or photographs.
+His works usually begin with observation studies based on live subjects or photographs.
 Some works are more interpretive.
 His practise is to build these towards a particular narrative, although he also produces more conventional portraiture, figure-studies and landscapes.
 In parallel to these approaches, Neil constructs digital or computer-generated imagery.
 This is employed as means to open up the creative process to new ideas, tools and means of production, which in turn, form fresh connections and perspectives.

-Alongside his predominate processes Neil has also produced works in sculpture and design.
+Alongside his predominate processes, Neil has also produced works in sculpture and design.

 He can produce commission work, please send a DM with ideas and requirements.